jamietre/babel-plugin-transform-es2015-modules-commonjs-simple/README.md

     console.log(_foo2["default"].text)

+#### Why is this a problem?

-This makes degugging difficult, since source maps are not currently capable of mapping symbol names.
+This makes degugging difficult, since Javascript source maps are not currently capable of mapping symbol names.
+If you are writing good, modular code, you probably import a ton of symbols.
+If you are using source maps, you have probably been frustrated because none of your symbols are defined when debugging.

-This feature may not be useful to some people, especially given that it didn't exist with CommonJS modules, so this plugin was created to give developers the option to sacrifice a feature that they may never use for the sake of preserving symbol names in the compiled code.
+This plugin was created to give ES6 developers the option to sacrifice a feature that they may never use for the sake of preserving symbol names in the compiled code.
 This code with `babel-plugin-transform-es2015-modules-commonjs-simple` becomes:

     var _foo = require('bar');
     var foo = defaultExportInterop(_foo).default;

     console.log(foo.text)

+#### What exactly am I sacrificing here?

+This feature isn't especially well-known.
+Most articles that explain ES6 modules don't mention it at all.
+[Dr.Rauschmayer of course does](http://www.2ality.com/2015/07/es6-module-exports.html), since he knows all.
+That article does a good job of explaining why it could be useful.

+However, this feature didn't exist with CommonJS modules.
+It's also unlikely that anything you consume from npm will use it today, since most everything on npm is expected to be a CommonJS module that runs in node, which doesn't know what an ES6 module is.
+So this is probably not happening anytime soon.
+If a module author today wants to export a binding, he's probably exporting and object and telling people to refer to properties of the object to support such functionality using CommonJS.

+So if you don't plan to mutate your exports or create circular references in your own code, you should be quite safe to use this.

+#### Should I just use CommonJS instead?

+Sure!
+Personally, though, I would much rather write my code with a forward-compatible module syntax, and not use a feature, then write non-forward-compatible CommonJS modules that also doesn't use a feature that doesn't exist.

+#### ... and what happens to all my code when source maps start supporting symbols mapping?

+Just remove this module from your babelrc (or substitute with the default commonjs plugin) and you're done.

-## Using it
+#### Using it

 If you are using a preset, it probably already includes `babel-plugin-transform-es2015-commonjs`.
 You can most likely get away with just adding this plugin to your config: